wp-plugins/radio-station/readme.txt

 edit_published_posts
 publish_posts

+If you want the new role to be able to create or approve new shows, you should also give them the following capabilities:

+publish_shows
+edit_others_shows

 = How do I change the DJ's avatar in the sidebar widget? =

 It's the same avatar that's assigned to the email listed in the DJ's user account via Gravatar.